xxxxxxxyyyyyyyxxxxx/Owl/README.md

 ## Prerequisite

 - at least 32 threads is available
-- python is available and the required libs in `requirements.txt` is installed
+- python is available and the required libs in `requirements.txt` are installed
 - enough storage and RAM

 ## Steps